-Stuffing marinated chicken breast with provolone, spinach and roasted red pepper is a sure way to transform an ordinary grilled chicken breast into everyone’s favorite main course.
+Grilled Stuffed Chicken Breast is a great summertime recipe.
+Stuffing marinated chicken breast with provolone, spinach, and roasted red pepper is a sure way to transform an ordinary grilled chicken breast into everyone’s favorite main course.
 You will never want to grill chicken breast any other way!

-I am not a fan of grilled skinless, boneless chicken breast.
-It tends to dry out easily and can be just plan boring.
-This recipe changes all of that.
+I am not a fan of grilled boneless skinless chicken breasts.
+They tend to dry out easily and can be just plain boring.
+I usually steer towards Grilled Chicken Legs or Smoked Chicken Drumsticks because they are always moist and tender.
+This chicken breast recipe changes all of that.
 The marinade helps to keep the chicken moist and flavorful, and the stuffing is just a deliciously savory surprise!

-Baby spinach leaves: I use baby spinach leaves because they are more tender than regular spinach, but you can use the regular if you like.
-I would just remove any stems, and tough ribs if you do use the regular spinach.
+Baby Spinach Leaves: I use baby spinach leaves because they are more tender than regular spinach, but you can use regular spinach if that is what you have.
+I would just remove any stems, and tough ribs if you do.

-Roasted red peppers: Slice or chop them so that it is easy to layer them in the chicken breast.
+Roasted Red Bell Peppers: Slice or chop them so that it is easy to layer them in the chicken breast.

 For the marinade you will need: Olive Oil, balsamic vinegar, apple cider vinegar, Dijon mustard, brown sugar, Italian seasoning, salt, and ground black pepper.

 How to Make Stuffed Grilled Chicken Breast!